awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 Using [ resource policies](#apigateway-private-api-set-up-resource-policy), you can allow or deny access to your API from selected VPCs and VPC endpoints, including across AWS accounts\.
 Each endpoint can be used to access multiple private APIs\.
 You can also use AWS Direct Connect to establish a connection from an on\-premises network to Amazon VPC and access your private API over that connection\.

+**Important**
+To restrict access to your private API to specific VPCs and VPC endpoints, you must add `aws:SourceVpc` and `aws:SourceVpce` conditions to your API's resource policy\.
+For example policies, see [Example: Allow private API traffic based on source VPC or VPC endpoint](apigateway-resource-policies-examples.md#apigateway-resource-policies-source-vpc-example)\.

 In all cases, traffic to your private API uses secure connections and does not leave the Amazon network—it is isolated from the public internet\.

 You can [access](apigateway-private-api-test-invoke-url.md) your private APIs through interface VPC endpoints for API Gateway as shown in the following diagram\.
 If you have private DNS enabled, you can use private or public DNS names to access your APIs\.
 If you have private DNS disabled, you can only use public DNS names\.